dane-gauthier/Nerdio/startstop-apps/readme.md

 # Nerdio Start/Stop

-This folder contains two PowerShell scripts for starting and stopping the web app that run Nerdio.
+This folder contains two PowerShell scripts for starting and stopping the web app that runs Nerdio.

 ## Scripts